 [CAF Note: I am a lot more concerned that government operations and corporate contractors and related media are going to confiscate your mind rather than your precious metals.
 If your mind is confiscated, all of your attention, time and assets can be influenced, directed or harvested on the most economic basis.]

 Sanders, Franklin.
 “What is a Numismatic Coin: What the Law Really Says…and Why You Should Not Buy Them,” in The Moneychanger.

-Precious Metals Market Report – See Library at Subscriber Resource Center
+Precious Metals Market Report – See historical reports in Library at Subscriber Resource Center